Farewell Queen of the Skies

 *As of July 20 2020 Lufthansa has 8 of its 747-800s in operation (the other 11 parked).
 Their 400s may never fly again.
 Thanks to Anja at Lufthansa media for the info.

-And thanks to you for reading, should you be interested in my work; principally writing, photography, and teaching.
 Meanwhile, stay tuned with things here at Kulture Kiosk via THE ATLAS or on Twitter, Facebook and Instagram where you can see some of my photos from around the world.
+This blog includes affiliate links.

 The Nest That Sailed the Sky – Peter Gabriel